-Whereas a coalgebra structure is defined on a vector space – which may be regarded as a bimodule over the ground field – a coring structure is defined on a bimodule over a general ring.
+Whereas a coalgebra structure is defined on a -module (if is a field, it is a vector space) – which may be regarded as a central -bimodule – a coring structure is defined on a general bimodule over a general ring.

 More generally, fix a ground commutative ring .
 Corings will be now over -algebras.
 So a coring will mean a pair where is an -algebra and an -coring.